According to scientists, the lifetime urge to travel the world is stored in a gene.

 A discoverer is the pursuer of his dreams.
 The other way around, a dreamer is the discoverer of his inner desires, wishes, hopes and opportunities.

-In order to become a discoverer you first of all need a dream.
+In order to become a discoverer you first and foremost need a dream.

-The more you discover your dream, analyzing every single aspect, the more you realize that you, yourself are the dream, were the dream and will continue to be the dream.
+The more you discover your dream, analyzing every single aspect of it, the more you realize that you, yourself are the dream, were the dream and will continue to be the dream.

 Your dream of who you are, who you want to be and how you want to live your life.